bingson/WinGolems/Readme.md

 Beyond adding new keyboard shortcuts, WinGolems also gives users access to the Command Box (CB), a keyboard-driven text-based user interface that was originally conceived to alleviate the following issues:

- * a lack of keyboard real-estate/mental bandwidth for assigning/remembering less frequently used operations (daily vs hourly);
+ * a lack of keyboard real-estate/mental bandwidth for assigning/remembering less frequently used operations;

     - The CB lets users create meaningful keywords to execute commands, freeing them from having to rely on increasingly obscure and hard to remember keyboard shortcuts.